 4. Water Lettuce

-It is found in the tropical freshwaters of South America, Africa and South East Asia.
+It is found in the tropical freshwaters of South America, Africa, and Southeast Asia.
 They are considered an invasive species due to the fact they can populate almost all tropical freshwater.

-Water Lettuce is a dioecious plant, meaning that they can produce either sperm or eggs but never both.
+Water Lettuce is a dioecious plant, meaning that it can produce either sperm or eggs but never both.
 Sexual reproduction is not the only method used by this plant – it can also reproduce asexually with mothers and daughters being connected by runners.

 They are very easy to care for, you just need to make sure they have a good amount of light and access to nutrients (you can add fertilizers to the water every now and then).

 Most plants require a lot of light to be able to photosynthesize in order to produce energy for growth.

 However, there are some species that are able to grow in low light.
 In this section, we will discuss the perfect low light plants we believe to be ideal additions for beginners and experts alike.

 Anubias are root feeders and should be planted in the bottom of the tank within a substrate like gravel.
 They are native to rivers, streams, and marshes of Central and Western Africa.